iso-apa/.github/profile/README.md

 A commercial license grants access to our proprietary discovery engines, legal permission for SaaS integration, and dedicated bioinformatics consulting.

-Please contact `[Your Email]` for SaaS access, biomarker partnerships, and enterprise licensing.
+Please contact rene271828@gmail.com for SaaS access, biomarker partnerships, and enterprise licensing.

 ---